From the outside, they can look similar and I don’t want there to be any confusion.

 Let’s move on — to the mother who ignores you.

-This gem of a mother doesn’t provide guidance, any emotional support, and they constantly deny any emotions or feelings.
+This gem of a mother doesn’t provide guidance, or any emotional support and they constantly deny any emotions or feelings.
 Yours and theirs.

 There’s not as much to say here — because this mother is just not there.

 You might think that your home is normal until you go to a friend’s or relative’s house — but even then, you might believe that your mother is the normal one.
 That’s what she will be telling you for sure.
 She’ll make sure you don’t question anything at all.

 Some people are lucky in this instance to have another adult who steps up.
 This is a huge gift and can lessen the damage.
 But your Narcissistic Mother will do anything to prevent this from happening.

 If no one steps in or validates what the child is seeing or feeling, the child will grow up thinking that they are unimportant, that their needs don’t matter and that they should be constantly looking after other people in their lives in order to have any sense of purpose.